Nisha2592/Group_2/README.md

 While optimizing larger systems can significantly boost their performance, smaller systems might not see much improvement.

 ## MPI
-This report analyzes the performance of an optimized computational code executed on varying numbers of atoms using different configurations: An optimized code without message passing interface and with MPI employing 2, 4, 6, 8 and 10 processors.
+We analyze the performance of an optimized computational code executed on varying numbers of atoms using different configurations: An optimized code without message passing interface and with MPI employing 2, 4, 6, 8 and 10 processors.
 In this implementation, MPI is primarily leveraged to accelerate the computation of forces by distributing the workload across multiple processors.
 The Force function is adapted to handle this parallelization through the following steps:
 * Atom positions are shared across all processes using broadcast communication.
 * Process-specific indices are defined to control loop iterations, ensuring tasks are divided based on the total number of processes and their individual ranks.
 * Dedicated buffers are utilized to store the computed forces for each process.